IGVF-DACC/ontology/README.md

 Updating ontologies
 =========================

-This document describes how to update the ontology versions used for searching and validation in the encoded application, ```ontology.json``` .
+This document describes how to update the ontology versions used for searching and validation in the igvf application, ```ontology.json``` .

 Ontology files to use
 ----------------